-Between 2015 and 2019, 11 children aged 5-12 years were killed and 683 were seriously injured on Victorian roads.
-Of the children seriously injured or killed: 68% were passengers; 22% were pedestrians; and 7% were bicyclists.
+Between 2020 and 2024, 17 children aged 5-12 years were killed and 562 were seriously injured on Victorian roads.

+Of the children seriously injured or killed: 61% were passengers; 24% were pedestrians; and 10% were bicyclists.

-Almost 75% of pedestrian crashes were at mid-block locations, with crossing from behind an object, such as a bus (which is the most frequent crash type).
+Almost 64% of pedestrian crashes were at mid-block locations (i.e. non intersections), with pedestrians crossing from behind an object, such as a bus, the most frequent collision type.

-- The majority (65%) of children aged 5-12 killed or seriously injured as pedestrians were male. - While bicyclists aged 5-12 make up a relatively small proportion of all road users killed or injured, they are a road user group of growing concern.
-Bicyclists are vulnerable road users as they don't have the protection of a car cabin, or safety features such as airbags. - 24% of bicyclists aged 5-12 years who were seriously injured were not wearing a helmet. - Bicyclists in this age group were most often injured when entering the road from the footpath or driveway.
+- The majority (61%) of children aged 5-12 killed or seriously injured as pedestrians were male. - While bicyclists aged 5-12 make up a relatively small proportion of all road users killed or injured, they are a road user group of growing concern.
+Bicyclists are vulnerable road users as they don't have the protection of a car cabin, or safety features such as airbags. - Nearly a quarter (22%) of bicyclists aged 5-12 years who were seriously injured were not wearing a helmet. - Bicyclists in this age group were most often injured when entering the road from the footpath or driveway.